Embarrassing ‘call for action’ by Prominent “Anti-Zionist”

 In solidarity, Naomi Wimborne-Idrissi

-Posted by Gilad Atzmon on May 21, 2011, With 0 Reads, Filed under Israel, Middle East, World.
+Posted by Gilad Atzmon on May 21, 2011, With 1668 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.